How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 • Maximizes available incentives and tax credits

-An ideal system balances upfront costs with long-term production potential.
-According to Solar-Estimate.org, the average residential solar system in the United States is about 6 kilowatts (kW), but the right size for you may differ based on your energy consumption, available roof space, and budget.
+According to Solar-Estimate.org, an ideal system balances upfront costs with long-term production potential.
+The average residential solar system in the United States is about 6 kilowatts (kW), but the right size for you may differ based on your energy consumption, available roof space, and budget.

 Step 3: Connect with a Reputable Solar Installation Company